ahammadabdullah/dev-utils/README.md

 ---

-**Note:** DevUtils now supports both Windows and macOS builds.
-Linux support may be added in the future.
+**Note:** Only Windows packages are officially released. macOS builds are supported locally but not yet released.